Ehtisham86/wednesday_assigment/README.md

 # wednesday_assigment
-This is my whole Wednesday assignments for college.
+This is my whole Wednesday assignments for GIAIC.